 Innovation in times of crisis: how NOSM faculty created curriculum that challenges students to advocate for impactful change.

 Innovative app created by NOSM medical students aims to reduce opioid-related deaths.

 The MERLIN team is leading several projects on Social Accountability, including the following projects:

-- Social Accountability Tools in different contexts – NOSM is part of a global project to pilot a new social accountability tool (ISAT) (leads Drs.
+- Social Accountability Tools in different contexts – NOSM is part of a global project to pilot a new social accountability tool: The Institutional Self-Assessment Social Accountability Tool (ISAT) (leads Drs.
 Erin Cameron, Sophia Myles)

 - Understanding Global and Local Perspectives of Social Accountability through Parallaxic Praxis – with New Frontiers in Research Funding, this project uses arts-integrated research to examine the meaning, purposes, and practices of social accountability (leads Dr. Erin Cameron)

-- Community-Engaged Medical Education in Canada – this study is a mixed methods study to identity meaningful and authentic to community engagement in educational programs (leads Dr. Erin Cameron and Ghilaine Attema-PIlot)
+- Community-Engaged Medical Education in Canada – this study is a mixed methods study to identity meaningful and authentic to community engagement in educational programs (leads Dr. Erin Cameron and Ghislaine Pilot-Attema)

 - Social Accountability as a Framework for Engagement (SAFE) for Health Institutions – this project involves developing and piloting a social accountability tool for health service delivery institutions (leads Drs.
 Alex Anawati and Erin Cameron)

 Feeling inspired?
 Contact us today to learn more about our projects, get involved, or share your project.
 We see this as a space for connecting people, places, and projects!